-Audit and Assurance Committee Date: 14 June 2016
+Audit and Assurance Committee

-Item: EY Letter on Independence and Objectivity This paper will be considered in public 1 Summary 1.1 To report to the Audit and Assurance Committee on the independence and objectivity of Ernst and Young (EY).
-2 Recommendation 2.1 The Committee is asked to note this report.
+Item: EY Letter on Independence and Objectivity This paper will be considered in public 1 Summary 1.1 To report to the Audit and Assurance Committee on the independence and objectivity of EY.
+2 Recommendation 2.1 The Committee is asked to note the letter.
 3 Background - 3.1 EY is required to report annually to the Audit and Assurance Committee on their independence and objectivity, taking into account guidance including the National Audit Office's Code of Audit Practice. - 3.2 EY have reviewed their procedures and their letter is attached for the Committee's review.
 List of appendices to this report:

-Appendix 1: Letter from EY dated 7 June 2016 List of Background Papers:
+Appendix 1: Letter from EY List of Background Papers: